tushar-c/tushar-c.github.io/_posts/2018-6-25-Introduction-To-Machine-Learning-:-Linear-Regression.md

 boston_data = sklearn.datasets.load_boston()
 ```

 Let us talk about some basics.
 First of all, Machine Learning, as we talked about, involves learning from data.
 More precisely, it involves **generalizing** from data.
+This means predicting values of **previously unseen data, or data that we did not use when training the algorithm**.
 That data is divided into two parts: Train Data and Test Data.

 As the names suggests, when we train our algorithm, or when the algorithm is *'learning'*, we use the Train Data.
 Then, to test how well the algorithm did on the data, we give it *new, or unseen data*.
 That is the test data.

 Some last bit of terminology, the data itself, regardless of whether it is Train or Test Data, it is divided into two parts again: *Features* and *Labels*.
 Consider an example: We are trying to predict the amount of some drug required for a particular disease.